arthur7373/linux-training/level2/2-3-Boot-process.md

 and better to be avoided.

 Note
-When working with system services, it is possible to omit this file extension to reduce typing.
+When working with system services, it is possible to omit this file `.service` unit extension to reduce typing.
 When the `systemctl` utility encounters a unit name without a file extension, it automatically assumes it is a `.service` unit.
 For example:
 `systemctl status rsyslog.service`